Paullllllllllllllllll/ChronoMiner/README.md

 - `--schema`: Schema name to use as boundary type (required when using `--path`)
 - `--context-window`: Number of surrounding lines to send to the model when searching for boundaries
 - `--prompt-path`: Override the prompt template used when calling the model
-- `--use-additional-context`: Include additional context (default or file-specific)
-- `--use-default-context`: When using additional context, prefer boundary-type-specific defaults from additional_context/

 Readjustment now follows a certainty-driven workflow: